uviclibraries/unix-introduction/navigating-files-directories.md

 `cd`

 -   Changes the directory you are in.
 -   Syntax: \`cd + {path/to/directory}`

+Let's use this command to move to our `Desktop` directory:

 <img src="images/cd.png" height="65" />